My research program involves experimental

 investigations of spoken

-(2) Lexical access – how is this stored information retrieved during word recognition?
+(3) Lexical access – how is this stored information retrieved and used during word recognition?

-(3) First and second language acquisition – how and to what extent do these processes differ between native and non-native language processing?
-And what can second language learners do to achieve more native-like processing?
+(4) Second language acquisition – how and to what extent do these processes differ between native and non-native speakers?